verse-lab/sisyphus/readme.md

 (l))))))) ] )).
 ...
   ```
+  In the table in the paper, we report 2 admitted obligations, and the corresponding repaired
+  proof should contain 2 uses of the `admit` tactic.

-### Viewing the results table
+#### (c): Viewing the table of times

 We provide a helper script under `scripts/gen_table.py` that pretty
-prints the statistics and can be used to cross reference the data in
+prints the run-time statistics generated in the previous section and
+can be used to cross reference the results presented in the
-our paper.
+corresponding table in our paper.

 ```
 $ python3 ./scripts/gen_table.py /tmp/repaired/stats.csv